Sorry, you need to enable JavaScript to visit this website.

 Main non-public actors

 Danish Youth Council (DUF) is the national youth council.
 The role and responsibility of the youth council are to administer a range of national funding pools targeting organisations working with children and young people, for instance, the profits from the national lottery and football pools (the highest authority is the Ministry of Culture).
-See sections 2.2, 5.3, 9.3, 9.4 and 9.6.
+In addition, DUF has a seat on the Foreign Policy Council to ensure the ongoing inclusion of youth perspectives in development policy.
+See sections 2.29.39.4 and

 • The Civil Society Fund